LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

   Mac Note: if you type just *cd* and press Enter you will change back to your home directory.
 There is also a shorthand name for your home directory in command paths:  tilde (~), often shifted backquote.
+Sorry, no such thing with Windows.

 .. index:
    double: command line; mkdir